microsoft/WhatTheHack/999-SAPonAzure/Student/04-BCDR-with-ANF.md

 	- **Create** a security user "BACKUPTEST".
 	- **Take** an ad-hoc snapshot of the data volume using azacsnap.
 Give a prefix "AfterUserCreated" and note down the creation time stamp.
 	- **Delete** the security user BACKUPTEST "accidently" - Oops!
 	- **Restore** the system so that the BACKUPTEST user is restored using the snapshot "AfterUserCreated".
-This involves shutting down the SAP system gracefully, reverting only the data volume to an earlier snapshot, and using HANA's restore option: Recover the database to a specific data backup (snapshot) and without the backup catalog
+This involves shutting down the SAP system gracefully, reverting only the data volume to an earlier snapshot, and using HANA's restore option: Recover the database to a specific data backup (snapshot) and without the backup catalog.
+Once the system is back online after the recovery, validate the "BACKUPTEST" user is recovered as well.

 3. Disaster Recovery
 	- **Assess** the disaster recovery requirements: